-This might seem like a lack of self control, but what you are battling with during these times are some very powerful hormones and not enough SLEEP.
+This might seem like a lack of self control.
+But, what you are battling with during these times are some very powerful hormones and not enough SLEEP.

 We have two hormones in our body that control our appetite, they are called leptin and ghrelin.
 Ghrelin is a bit of a gremlin – he’s our appetite INCREASER.
 Ghrelin levels go up in times of hunger and stays down for about 3 hours after a meal.
 Leptin however, is our hormonal ‘appetite suppressor’ and researchers state that leptin can help keep the ‘ghrelin’ under control.
-The problem is, the power of leptin is hindered when we are sleep deprived… so, if you have a rotten night of sleep, be prepared for your appetite and hunger to be elevated.
+The problem is, the power of leptin is hindered when we are sleep deprived… so, if you have a rotten night of sleep, be prepared for your appetite and hunger to be elevated, leaving you very hangry!

 GIVE ME SUGAR, NOW!

 A lack of sleep can disrupt our adrenal glands and make us feel very exhausted.
 When this happens we often look for energy pick ups, and that energy is often the sugary kind!
 It is true that sugar gives us a fast boost, but it is shortly followed by a fast crash.
 Be prepared and instead of reaching for the jelly beans, opt for a protein based snack like nuts or yoghurt.

 WARM UP WITH CAFFEINE & COOL DOWN WITH WINE?